ireaneus/CDI/PersonalStatement.md

 # Personal Statement of Faith

-## The Chief End of Man
+### **The Chief End of Man and the Purpose and Providence of God (Chiastic Structure)**

+**A. The Glory of God and the Ultimate Purpose of Man**
-I believe that the chief end of man is to glorify God and to enjoy Him forever, created for our ultimate satisfaction in Him, *"For He has satisfied the thirsty soul, and the hungry soul He has filled with what is good."* **(Psalm 107:9)**.
-True joy and fulfillment are found in the Lord, *"Delight yourself in the Lord; and He will give you the desires of your heart."* **(Psalm 37:4)**.
-The deepest longings of the human heart are met in God's presence, *"In Your presence is fullness of joy; in Your right hand there are pleasures forever."* **(Psalm 16:11)**.
+I believe that the chief end of man is to glorify God and to enjoy Him forever, finding our ultimate satisfaction in Him. *"Bring My sons from afar and My daughters from the ends of the earth, everyone who is called by My name, and whom I have created for My glory."* **(Isaiah 43:6-7)**

+**B. The Goodness and Satisfaction Found in God**
-God is the source of all that is truly good and satisfying, *"O taste and see that the Lord is good; how blessed is the man who takes refuge in Him!"* **(Psalm 34:8)**.
-Our hearts remain restless until they find peace in God, *"My soul thirsts for God, for the living God; when shall I come and appear before God?"* **(Psalm 42:2)**.
-Life's true meaning is found in knowing and loving Him, *"Whom have I in heaven but You?
-And besides You, I desire nothing on earth.
-My flesh and my heart may fail, but God is the strength of my heart and my portion forever."* **(Psalm 73:25-26)**.
+God is the source of all that is truly good and satisfying. *"O taste and see that the Lord is good; how blessed is the man who takes refuge in Him!"* **(Psalm 34:8)**.
+Our hearts find rest in God alone, *"My soul thirsts for God, for the living God; when shall I come and appear before God?"* **(Psalm 42:2)**. *"For He has satisfied the thirsty soul, and the hungry soul He has filled with what is good."* **(Psalm 107:9)**

+**C. The Center: God's Sovereign Providence and Our Daily Life**
+I believe in the providence of God, whereby He governs all events according to His eternal plan, upholding all things in heaven and on earth. *"In Him we live and move and have our being."* **(Acts 17:28)**.
+While I am responsible for my actions, His providential care directs my path.
+Nothing is beyond His control, as He works all things according to the counsel of His will. *"The mind of man plans his way, but the Lord directs his steps."* **(Proverbs 16:9)**.

+**B’.
+The Rest and Fulfillment Found in God's Presence**
+God provides true joy and fulfillment in His presence, where our deepest longings are met. *"In Your presence is fullness of joy; in Your right hand there are pleasures forever."* **(Psalm 16:11)**.
+Even through every joy and trial, He is near, working all things together for the good of those who love Him. *"And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose."* **(Romans 8:28)**.

+**A’.
+Living to the Glory of God in All We Do**
-The call to glorify God extends to every part of life, *"Whether, then, you eat or drink or whatever you do, do all to the glory of God."* **(1 Corinthians 10:31)**.
-In seeking our fulfillment in Him, we accomplish our highest purpose, bringing honor to God and experiencing the abundant life He offers.
+In all aspects of life, we are called to glorify God, giving thanks for His goodness and sovereignty.
+Our highest calling is to live in worship and obedience to Him, finding our greatest joy in His presence. *"Whether, then, you eat or drink or whatever you do, do all to the glory of God."* **(1 Corinthians 10:31)**.

 ---